jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 };
 ```

-This gives us access to the underlying function that Gatsby's CLI uses, which returns a Promise.
+This gives us access to the underlying Promise based function that Gatsby's CLI uses.
 Bonus.
 Now we can instantiate Gatsby by doing the following:

 ```javascript
 const aws = require('aws-sdk');